JJN123/Fall-Detection/README.md

 Falls are detected by first training an autoencoder to minimize recontruction error of ADL (activities of dailty living) video frames.
-The reconstruction error for falls should thus be higher, as is shown in the above GIF.
+The reconstruction error for falls should thus be higher, as is shown in the above GIFs.

 **Code Usage:**